Skip to main content

 5. Bring the necessary equipment to help yourself and others

-• Bring something, such as a reflective vest or headlamp, that will make it easier for you to be found if an accident occurs.
+• Bring items like a reflective vest or headlamp to help rescuers locate you if an accident occurs.

 • Bring a first aid kit.
 It allows you to help both yourself and others.

-• Always use a transmitter/receiver, and bring a probe and shovel if you are going to travel in avalanche-prone terrain.
+• Always carry an avalanche transceiver, and bring a probe and shovel if you are going to travel in avalanche-prone terrain.

 • Pack smart!
 Packing lists for different trips can be found on dnt.no.

-• A mobile phone can be a useful aid, but remember that you cannot rely on it in all situations or areas.
+• A mobile phone can be a useful aid, but remember that coverage may not be available everywhere.

 • If an accident occurs, notify the police on 112, go for help or try to notify in some other way.